Surprise, Surprise

 The door stands ajar and through it a small chink of light streams into the otherwise dark room I find myself in.
 Suddenly, I realize that I need to believe that there is still a faint hope that the story of my city won’t end like Saada’s story, to wit, tragically and mysteriously.

 Saada was an almost sixty-year old woman of unknown origin who had become a reference point for the people of Idlib.
 The skin of her face was as pitted as the moon’s surface.
 A few strands of gray hair that looked as if they had never met a brush before peeked out of the dark piece of cloth with which she covered her head.
-She cared for over fifty cats, while all she owned was the shanty she lived ...Read more
+She cared for over fifty cats, while all she owned was the shanty ...Read more

 The Earthquake Patio